 Anna Cummings was looking to make a bigger impact.
-So she enrolled in Fitchburg State University’s M.Ed. in Curriculum and Teaching online program in July 2019.
+So she enrolled in Fitchburg State University’s M.Ed. in Curriculum and Teaching (Non-Licensure) online program in July 2019.

 “I want to be a part-time college professor, and I’d like to be able to teach early childhood and general education courses,” said Cummings, a lead preschool teacher at Making Opportunity Count in Fitchburg, Massachusetts.
 “You need at least a master’s degree to be part time, and when I researched different programs, one of the top ones was the Fitchburg State program.”